rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then the mystery was revealed to Daniel in a vision of the night.
 Then Daniel blessed the God of heaven. ^0219

-Daniel answered and said : Blessed be the name of God forever and ever, to whom belong wisdom and might. ^0220
+Daniel answered and said: Blessed be the name of God forever and ever, to whom belong wisdom and might. ^0220

 He changes times and seasons; he removes kings and sets up kings; he gives wisdom to the wise and knowledge to those who have understanding; ^0221

 he reveals deep and hidden things; he knows what is in the darkness, and the light dwells with him. ^0222

-To you, O God of my fathers, I give thanks and praise, for you have given me wisdom and might, and have now made known to me what we asked of you, for you have made known to us the king’s matter. ^0223
+To you, O God of my fathers, I give thanks and praise, for you have given me wisdom and might, and have now made known to me what we asked of you, for you have made known to us the king's matter. ^0223

 Therefore Daniel went in to Arioch, whom the king had appointed to destroy the wise men of Babylon.
-He went and said thus to him: Do not destroy the wise men of Babylon; bring me in before the king, and I will show the king the interpretation. ^0224
+He went and said thus to him, Do not destroy the wise men of Babylon; bring me in before the king, and I will show the king the interpretation. ^0224

 Then Arioch brought in Daniel before the king in haste and said thus to him: I have found among the exiles from Judah a man who will make known to the king the interpretation. ^0225

-The king declared to Daniel, whose name was Belteshazzar, Are you able to make known to me the dream that I have seen and its interpretation? ^0226
+The king said to Daniel, whose name was Belteshazzar, Are you able to make known to me the dream that I have seen and its interpretation? ^0226

 Daniel answered the king and said, No wise men, enchanters, magicians, or astrologers can show to the king the mystery that the king has asked, ^0227

 but there is a God in heaven who reveals mysteries, and he has made known to King Nebuchadnezzar what will be in the latter days.
-Your dream and the visions of your head as you lay in bed are these : ^0228
+Your dream and the visions of your head as you lay in bed are these: ^0228

 To you, O king, as you lay in bed came thoughts of what would be after this, and he who reveals mysteries made known to you what is to be. ^0229